YottaDB/YDBDoc/MessageRecovery/errors.rst

 MUPIP Error: This indicates an attempt to change a BG database to -READ_ONLY or to change a -READ_ONLY to MM access method; -READ_ONLY only compatible with the MM access mode.

-Action: Verify whether the database should not be read only and adjust, if appropriate.
-Alternatively, set the database to MM access mode then mark it as read-only.
+Action: Verify whether the database should not be read-only and adjust if appropriate.
+Alternatively, set the database to MM access mode and then mark it as read-only.

 -------------------------
 READONLYNOSTATS